webiny/docs.webiny.com/docs/api-development/commodo/introduction.md

 ## Is Commodo an ORM/ODM?

 Fundamentally, Commodo is not an ORM/ODM, but can very quickly become one, by utilizing additional HOFs that deal with storing to and reading from a database.
-The `withStorage` HOF (seen in the above example) is what you'll need if you'll want to store your model into a database.
+The `withStorage` HOF (seen in the above example) is what you'll need if you'll want to store the data into a database.